stockmouton/stockmouton.github.io/articles/inflation.md

 > - [https://en.wikipedia.org/wiki/Inflation](https://en.wikipedia.org/wiki/Inflation)
 > - [https://www.investopedia.com/terms/h/hyperinflation.asp](https://www.investopedia.com/terms/h/hyperinflation.asp)

-### Why should I care?
-Inflation impacts directly investors because it lowers the value of money which impact what we call the "purchasing power".

-The purchasing power is the power to buy things: If $100 this year allows you to buy fewer things than $100 5 years ago, then you lost some purchasing power.
-It matters directly to everyone because it is the link betwen money and reality.
-And since the inflation rate measure how prices change, it becomes the direct measure of how much anyone (including onvestors obviously) need to grow their amount of money to keep their purchasing power:

-$$ \text{ROI} > \text{inflation rate} $$

-This is why people tends to take inflation directly into account when computing returns or other measures.
-You can easily know when that happens because people add the word "real" before the measure.
-For example the "real ROI" is:

-$$ \text{real ROI} = \text{ROI} - \text{inflation rate}$$

-<sub>*Sidenote: The actual investors benefit per year must be computed by taking into account many other costs like taxes and the cost of living during that investment period*</sub>
+### When does inflation transform into hyperinflation?
+It does not, unless we have some very special and very rare economical conditions, it is always the result of an already very weak economy poorly managed by politics.

+Hyperinflation is a sudden and strong inflation rate increase (usually when percentage does not hold any meaning anymore).
+If we were to experience hyperinflation on the CPI, it would means that in a few weeks, the price of everything, including the baguette could surge: With a 50% rate month-to-month hyperinflation, a baguette which cost $1 today could cost $1.5 next month !

+<sub>*sidenote: because there is no official threshold on the inflation rate to declare hyperinflation (there is only a conventional one at 50% per month). it is the kind of concept that the media loves to nutrish their feer-mongering business (which will probably increase expected inflation).
+I would expect that 10% inflation rate will enough to see the word hyperinflation screamed everywhere, even though that would just be a high inflation rate.*</sub>

+In history we have mainly 3 cases:
+- The germany case which happened after their defeat in world war 1.
+They were under drastic limitation from the international community, we could even say they ere suffering a kind pf punishment from the world.
+- The current Venezuela case.
+A perfect Achilles heel example of an economy supported by only one resource (oil).
+No surprise that a production problem or a lower price of that resource would start a downward spiral for the whole country.

+For example, germany saw an hyperinflation period after the first world war because they had to reimburse all the war winners and were forbidden to use some of their financial tools to boost their economy.
+Currently Venezuela suffers hyperinflation because their whole economy was relying on petrol exportation to be able to import everything else.
+When the price of petrol fell, everything started to ran out which started hyperinflation (see below for more information).

+To conclude, this will not happens in a normally diversified economy not suffering a catastrophic event like a war or a huge natural catastrophe (Climate change is a good candidate in long-term).
+What is much more probable is a high inflation rate for some time.

+### Impact on the real economy
+- Your savings value diminish: Since inflation raise prices, the same amount of money can buy less and less goods the more time passes.
+So inflation is not good for savers.
+- Your debt value diminish too: Again, since the same amount of money can buy less and less, it is expected to earn more in the future than now.
+It should then ease your capacity to reimburse your debt the more time passes.
+So inflation is good for existing borrower.
+- The effect on the debt, make lender mush less happy: because they are on the other side of the credit, they have to make sure that the inflation rate does not increase so much that it overcomes their interest rate.
+If it does, they will start to increase their interest rate and reduce the quantity of credit.
+So inflation is bad for lender and new borrower
+- Money redistribution: Companies tend to transfer inflation on their cost to the end customer making more money in the process.
+But they tend to avoid raising wages too.
+This extra money is usually redistributed to the shareholders.
+On overall inflation tends to increase inequalities.
+This example can be generalised to multiple situations and always depends on the balance of power between the different parties.
+But in general, it is not so good for the lower class.
+- Uncertainty: If inflation starts to fluctuate a lot, people  starts to be warry about what they should do with their money.
+This not good for anyone as our current economical system relies on confidence in itself.
+So high inflation variation is bad for everyone in the end.

 ### Impact on the financial markets
+Ass we've seen, when people talk about inflation, they talk about the measures like the CPI.
+All those measures are calculated on new things and never on second-hand products.
+For that reason, whatever happens in the secondary market is never taken into account for inflation: Bubbles never impact it.

+But it is not true on the other direction.
+Inflation impact finacial markets through the bond market and throught the commodity market.
+The commodity market is the market of the primary sector of the economy, those are real products like fruits, cereals, metals, etc.

+The bond market gets impacted on its bonds yields.
+Investors will always push to keep the yield above the inflation rate.
+This means, that bond price must lower if inflation increase, so people must sell bonds.
+On the overall, it means that people will divest their fund out of the bond market.
+Those newly released funds will mainly go into the stock market, the crypto market or the commodity market.

+The commodity market is first in high inflation period because it is impacted positively by definition.
+Commodities price increase.

+What about stocks?
+The situation is much more complex here because stocks are impacted indirectly through the real economy and their possible bonds: simply put, it depends on their financial situation.
+Those impacted badly are the ones needing more borrowing to keep going as the cost of borrowing will increase (interest rate > inflation rate).
+Stocks producing and sellings goods will see their cost of productions increase but their revenu increase too.
+It will then depends wher inflation hits harder: it can be a winning situation or a loosing one.
+Wage might increase depending on the government in power (especially the legal minimum wage).
+One needs to keep an eye on the economy to invest wisely.

 ### Expectations
+Now that we've seen that inflation impacted the whole economy at once, you start to understand why investors are tracking it so precisely.
+This lead naturally to the notion of expected inflation.
+If you expect inflation to get lower or higher, you investment strategy could be completely different.

-The real ROI is easily computable when we look at the past.
-But things start to be more complicated when we talk about the future.
+Investors had an easy time computing their real ROI in the present but things start to be more complicated when we talk about the future.
 If we want to anticipate what will be our real ROI on a given period we now have two numbers to guess:

 - The expected ROI (which is the goal)
-- The expected inflation rate
+- The expected inflation rate (which will be the constaint)

 **beware now, when you listen to any kind of forcasters, remember that the open market is considered to be [a second-order chaotic system](https://danielmiessler.com/blog/first-second-order-chaos/) and by definition is nearly unpredictable.**

 **Also, remember for yourself, that one of the most pervasive and unavoidable bias of the human species is the [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) among other biased emotions like [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt), [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) and many others.
-Don't trust too good to be true prophecie!
+Don't trust too good to be true prophecies!
 Do the fu\*\*g work!**

 If we want to add more objectivity in there, the scientific method is the way to go with tools like statistics.
-But for the future we are left with models that are usually inspired from the past and those are not hard science.
-So in general we are left with gut feelings, beliefs, reactive behaviours, and other non rational behaviours (this is also the main reaason why the market is not efficient).
+But for the future we are left with models that are usually inspired from the past and those are not hard science and suffer from a generalization problem (incapacity to tell the future from learning from past events).
+So in general we are left with gut feelings, beliefs, reactive behaviours, and other non rational behaviours (this is also the main reaaon why the market is not that "efficient").

-As a second-order chaotic system, beliefs about the market impact it directly.Because beliefs tend to create expectations, and expectations when shared by enough people can become a self-fulfilling prophecy: If enough people want an asset to go up or down, it will indeed happen.
+As a second-order chaotic system, beliefs about the market impact it directly.
+Because beliefs tend to create expectations, and expectations when shared by enough people can become a self-fulfilling prophecy: If enough people want an asset to go up or down, it will indeed happen.

 How is this all related to inflation?
 Because expected inflation is a thing!

 In particular, it is a very powerful force in the bond market as yields are directly impacted by inflation and investors tend to invest for longer period of time in the bond market.

-Before going on with those twisted feedback loops which influence the open market, we are going to dive into the basics of bonds and stocks.
-Again, we need to simplify greatly so we will leave out of the picture financial derivatives (FD) (options, futures, etc.) and focus on only one country: the USA.

-But keep in mind that the US is not the only open market and assets in it compete with other assets in other open market around the world.

 > What signal?
 >
 > - [Google trend inflation](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=inflation)
 > - [long term bonds yield (see the bonds paragraph to understand why)](https://fred.stlouisfed.org/series/IRLTLT01USM156N)

-## The Hyperinflation strawman
-Hyperinflation is a sudden and strong inflation rate increase (something like 50% inflation rate per month).
-If we were to experience hyperinflation on the CPI, it would means that in a few weeks, the price of everything, including the baguette could surge: With a 50% rate month-to-month hyperinflation, a baguette which cost $1 today could cost $1.5 next month !

-### Impact on the open market
+### Impact on the financial market
 As we've already seen, bonds yield (and coupon's rate when issued) must be higher than the inflation rate to be attractive.
 In an hyperinflation settings, the market will be taken by surprise and will never catch up in time.
 Before you know, all bond investors requires higher yields.
 The bond market will crash violently, until yields get satysfying again (or until companies disappear).

 As bond investors react to hyperinflation, some of them will actually try to front-run (guessing and acting first) it.
 The inflation expectation will shoot up at the beginning of the high inflation period, accelerating even more hyperinflation impacts on the bond market.
 This will makes bonds yield to overshoot the inflation rate for a while before finally adjusting back to the real inflation rate.